 Description: For thickness intervals, the trends describe the thickness, and for velocity intervals, the trends describe interval velocity.
-Velocity intervals require that the travel times are available for the top and base surfaces of the interval.
+Velocity intervals require that the top and base surfaces of the interval are seismic reflectors.

 Argument: thickness / velocity.

 A.5.1.5 <trend> (optional)